A working farm in central Utah, doing the slow things on purpose.

 It started with dirt.

-The first generation arrived when farming was just work.
-No strategy.
-No brand.
-Just land, animals, and the weather doing whatever it wanted.
+The first generation arrived in Sevier County when farming was just work — no marketing, no certifications, no brand.
+Land, animals, and the weather doing whatever it wanted.
+We still farm the same red ground.

 1945